grafana/azure-template/README.md

    az deployment group validate -g mktplacetest -f mainTemplate.json \
    -p _artifactsLocation=https://github.com/grafana/azure-template/tree/master/
    ```

+   It will ask for parameters.
+See below for the values that should be filled in.

 1. Push your branch to GitHub.
 1. Test the install script